 First Trust North American Energy Infrastructure Fund (EMLP)

-First Trust North American Energy Infrastructure Fund (EMLP) with AI Score 50/100 (Hold).
-First Trust North American Energy Infrastructure Fund (EMLP) is an actively managed ETF focused on energy infrastructure companies in the U. S. and Canada.
-Market cap: 0, Sector: Financial services.
+First Trust North American Energy Infrastructure Fund (EMLP) trades at $43.70 with AI Score 50/100 (Grade B).
+First Trust North American Energy Infrastructure Fund (EMLP) is an actively managed ETF focused on energy infrastructure companies in the U. Market cap: $3.93B, Sector: Financial services.

 First Trust North American Energy Infrastructure Fund is an actively managed ETF specializing in North American energy infrastructure companies, including utilities, pipelines, and renewable energy producers.
 EMLP aims to deliver total return by investing at least 80% of its assets in this sector, primarily within the U.S. and Canada.